Game Design Mimetics (Or, What Happened To Game Design?)

 Going to keep track of some other pieces that are also coming out around now that act as sort of ancillary and similar reads:

 Are AAA game studios ok?
-Why are they all making games that literally look the same— Anisa Sanusi (@studioanisa) June 10, 2022
+Why are they all making games that literally look the same— Anisa Sanusi (on hiatus) (@studioanisa) June 10, 2022

 This piece got picked up in a few places and had some good other responses/thoughts around it: